NikolayMakhonin/svelte-themes-preprocess/README.md

 # Description

-For quickly create NodeJs helpers module using these commands:
+For quickly create NodeJs helpers module using these commands (just copy/paste it to the console):

 (Create new clear empty repository before)